Ghaznavids: Mahmud, son of Sabuktigin

 In 998, Mahmud, son of Sebuktigin, succeeded to the governorship, and Ghazni and the Ghaznavid dynasty became perpetually associated with him.
 He emphasized his loyalty in a letter to the caliph, saying that the Samanids had only been replaced because of their treason.
 Mahmud received the governorship of Khurasan and titles of Yamin al-Dawla and Amin al-Milla.
-As a representative of caliphal authory, he championed Sunni Islam by campaigning against the Ismaili and Shi'ite Buyids.
+As a representative of caliphal authority, he championed Sunni Islam by campaigning against the Ismaili and Shi'ite Buyids.
 He completed the conquest of the Samanid and Shahi territories, including the Ismaili Kingdom of Multan, Sindh, as well as some Buwayhid territory.

 By all accounts, the rule of Mahmud was the golden age and height of the Ghaznavid Empire.
 Mahmud carried out seventeen expeditions through northern India to establish his control and set up tributary states, and his raids also resulted in the looting of a great deal of plunder.
 He established his authority from the borders of Ray to Samarkand, from the Caspian Sea to the Yamuna.

 During Mahmud's reign (997–1030), the Ghaznavids settled 4,000 Turkmen families near Farana in Khorasan.
 By 1027, due to the Turkmen raiding neighbouring settlements, the governor of Tus, Abu l'Alarith Arslan Jadhib, led military strikes against them.
 The Turkmen were defeated and scattered to neighbouring lands.
 Still, as late as 1033, Ghaznavid governor Tash Farrash executed fifty Turkmen chiefs for raids into Khorasan.

 Indian conquests

 Mahmud of Ghazni led incursions deep into India, as far as Mathura, Kannauj and Somnath.
 In 1001, he defeated the Hindu Shahi in the Battle of Peshawar.
 In 1004-5, he invaded the Principality of Bhatiya and in 1006 the neighbouring Emirate of Multan.
 In 1008-9, he again vanquished the Hindu Shahis at the Battle of Chach, and established Governors in the conquered areas.
 In India, the Ghaznavids were called Turushkas ("Turks") or Hammiras (from the Arabic Amir "Commander").

-In 1018, he laid waste to the city of Mathura, which was "ruthlessly sacked, ravaged, desecrated and destroyed".
+In 1018, he laid waste the city of Mathura, which was "ruthlessly sacked, ravaged, desecrated and destroyed".
 According to Muhammad Qasim Hindu Shah, writing an "History of Hindustan" in the 16th-17th century, the city of Mathura was the richest in India.
 When it was attacked by Mahmud of Ghazni, "all the idols" were burnt and destroyed during a period of twenty days, gold and silver was smelted for booty, and the city was burnt down.
-In 1018 Mahmud also captured Kanauj, the capital of the Gurjara-Pratiharas, and then confronted the Chandelas, from whom he obtained the payment of tribute.
+In 1018 Mahmud also captured Kanauj, the capital of the Pratiharas, and then confronted the Chandelas, from whom he obtained the payment of tribute.
 In 1026, he raided and plundered the Somnath temple, taking away a booty of 20 million dinars.

 The wealth brought back from Mahmud's Indian expeditions to Ghazni was enormous, and contemporary historians (e.g., Abolfazl Beyhaghi, Ferdowsi) give glowing descriptions of the magnificence of the capital and of the conqueror's munificent support of literature.
 Mahmud died in April 1030 and had chosen his son, Mohammed, as his successor.